-The Tennessee JSHS, one of forty-eight regional JSHS programs, is administered by the University of Tennessee, Knoxville, and is based in the College of Arts and Sciences.
-In addition to the College of Arts and Sciences, other supporters include College of Education, Health, and Human Sciences, the College of Engineering, UT-ORNL Science Alliance, and UT-Battelle, manager of the Oak Ridge National Laboratory through contract with the Department of Energy.
+The Tennessee JSHS, one of forty-eight regional JSHS programs, is administered by the University of Tennessee, Knoxville, and is based in the Office of Research and Engagement.
+In addition to the Office of Research and Engagement, other supporters include the College of Arts and Sciences, College of Education, Health, and Human Sciences, the Tickle College of Engineering, UT-ORNL Science Alliance, and UT-Battelle, manager of the Oak Ridge National Laboratory through contract with the Department of Energy.
 Students must compete in a regional JSHS in order to become eligible for the national JSHS.

-The next annual Tennessee JSHS will be held Feb 26–27, 2015 at the University of Tennessee, Knoxville.
+The next annual Tennessee JSHS will be held March 5 – 6, 2020 at the Crowne Plaza in Knoxville, TN.
 Students selected to participate will be given the opportunity to present original research in written and oral form to a panel of UT Knoxville faculty scientists who will serve as judges.
 All participants will also have an opportunity to visit research laboratories at Oak Ridge National Laboratory and select laboratories at UT, to learn about cutting-edge research from professional scientists.

 Students with the top research papers and abstracts will be asked to present their research orally in front of a panel of judges and their peers at the TJSHS.
 Only the students who are invited to give oral presentations will compete for the first-, second-, and third-place scholarships.